 Here’s what you need to know before heading to this awesome event in Saint Paul:

-Over 90,000 spectators will flock to Lowertown over the three day period.
+Thousands of spectators will flock to Lowertown over the weekend.
 Some will be devout lovers of jazz, others will just be music lovers looking to take part in the event—all are welcome, whatever your level of jazz expertise.

-To celebrate jazz music and kick-off summer in the city, of course.
+To celebrate jazz music in Minnesota's capital city, of course.
 Plus, it’s free.

 Need a place to stay?
-While InterContinental is the official hotel, we’ve got you covered with plenty of options: visitsaintpaul.com/where-to-stay
+We’ve got you covered with plenty of options: visitsaintpaul.com/where-to-stay

 For up-to-date information leading up to the event, visit the Twin Cities Jazz Festival website.